memphis-iis/datawhys-content-notebooks-python/Jupyter-notebooks-intro-src/Jupyter-notebooks-intro-PS.md

 ## Create a Spreadsheet of Data

-Create an Excel spreadsheet as follows.
+Create a CSV (Comma-Separated Values) spreadsheet as follows.

-- Sign into <https://www.office.com/launch/excel> using your `memphis.edu` email.
-- Name the spreadsheet file _scores_.
+- Name the spreadsheet file `scores.csv`.
 - The first row must be headings only.
-- The first three columns must have the following headings: _Name_, _Exam1_, and _Exam2_.
+- The first three columns must have the following headings: `Name`, `Exam1`, and `Exam2`.
 - Below the headings row, there must be 15 rows of data.
 Fill the rows in with a variety of made-up names and exam scores (assuming that each exam score is between 0 and 100 points).

 Upload the spreadsheet into your JupyterLab workspace.